manijak/nativescript-photoviewer/README.md

 # NativeScript PhotoViewer
 A simple photo-viewer/gallery component for NativeScript.

-**BREAKING CHANGES AS OF VERSION 2.0.0** - Read below for the new instructions

 ## Limitations

 Since the plugin is based on two different libraries for two different platforms their features are also somewhat diferent: